SalieriC/immersive-render/README.md

 # Immersive Render (IR)
 A FVTT module that plays sound effects on rendering entity sheets.
-This creates a nice immersion feeling when - for example - opening a Journal that has the image of a book and an audio file is played that sounds like opening a book is opened.
+This creates a nice immersion feeling when - for example - opening a Journal that has the image of a book and an audio file is played that sounds like a book is opened.
 (This was the main reason I created this module but decided that actors and items could fit as well.
 Imagine opening your character sheet in a Fallout kind of setting and a PipBoy sound effect plays for example.)
 If you want to support me you can do so on my Ko-fi:
 [![Ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/salieric)
 This is one way to show me that my module is actually used and well-received and also helps me out more than you can imagine.